dnlzro/astro-content-loader/README.md

 Load `.astro` files with the Astro Content Layer API, just as you would other formats (e.g., Markdown, MDX).
 Makes use of Vite's `import.meta.glob` to dynamically import `.astro` files as modules.

+> [!CAUTION]
+> This is very janky, so be prepared to troubleshoot.
+Please [file an issue](https://github.com/dnlzro/astro-content-loader/issues) if you encounter a problem not mentioned in this README.

 ## Installation

 ```bash